Enhanced stability of pressure relief valves: mechanistic design and analysis: Valve equilibrium and instability

 \section{Valve equilibrium and instability}

-In this section we investigate the existence and stability of different equilibrium states of the valve for the case of steady inflow, $\dot{m}_{\rm in} ={\rm const}$.
-There are three different possible equilibrium states : \begin{enumerate} \item {\em Closed} $x \equiv 0$.
+This section investigates existence and stability of different equilibrium states of the valve model developed in Sec.~\ref{sec:valve}, in the case of steady inflow $\dot{m}_{\rm in} ={\rm const}$.
+There are three different kinds of possible equilibrium states : \begin{enumerate} \item {\em Closed} $x \equiv 0$.
 In this state there is no flow; $v(\xi,t)=0$, $p(x,t)=p_r(t)$, where the tank pressure increases at the fixed rate $\dot{m}_{\rm in} /V$.
 Provided $p_r(t)< p_{\rm set}$ then this state is stable to small perturbations. \item {\em Dynamic equilibrium} $x \equiv x_e$ where $0<x_{e}<x_{\rm stop}$.
-Here the flow in the pipe must be steady so that $p_r = \mbox{const.}$ and $v(\xi,t) = v_s(\xi)$, $p(\xi,t)=p_s(\xi)$, where $v_s(\xi)$ and $p_s(\xi)$ are the steady time-independent solutions of \eqref{eq:pipeline-dynamics-equation}.
-This equilibrium state can need not necessarily be stable. \item {\em Pseudo equilibrium}.
+Here the flow in the pipe must be steady so that $p_r = \mbox{const.}$ and $v(\xi,t) = v_s(\xi)$, $p(\xi,t)=p_s(\xi)$, where $v_s(\xi)$ and $p_s(\xi)$ are the steady time-independent solutions of Eq.~\eqref{eq:pipeline-dynamics-equation}.
+This equilibrium state need not necessarily be stable. \item {\em Pseudo equilibrium}.
 Here $x \equiv x_{\rm stop}$ and the flow is again steady, as described in the previous case.
-In keeping with the definitions for piecewise smooth dynamical systems \cite{Bernardo2007} we call this a pseudo equilibroum because it does not satisfy the equation \eqref{eq:valve-dynamics-equations} with $\dot{x}=\ddot{x}=0$.
-Instead, there is a constraint force that keeps the valve in contact with its upper stop provided the fluid force $F_{\rm fluid} > k ( x_{\rm pre} + x)$ so that $\ddot{x}$ described by \eqref{eq:valve-dynamics-equations} remains positive.
+In keeping with the definitions for piecewise smooth dynamical systems \cite{DiBernardo2007} we call this a pseudo equilibrium because it does not satisfy the Eq.~\eqref{eq:valve-dynamics-equations} with $\dot{x}=\ddot{x}=0$.
+Instead, there is a constraint force that keeps the valve in contact with its upper stop provided the fluid force $F_{\rm fluid} > k ( x_{\rm pre} + x)$ so that $\ddot{x}$ described by Eq.~\eqref{eq:valve-dynamics-equations} remains positive.
 Again, a pseudo equilibrium need not necessarily be stable.
 Note that a transition between an equilibrium and a pseudo equilibrium would occur if $\ddot{x}=0$, such a situation being known as a {\em boundary equilibrium bifurcation} \cite{DiBernardo2008,Hong2023,TangSimpson}. \end{enumerate}

-We shall investigate the properties of dynamic equilbria, and how this leads to an effective valve characteristic curve of lift versus tank pressure.
-Static instability, or folds, of this curve are what underlies the blowdown effect.
-We also recall the fundamental quarter-wave dynamic instability found in previous works, and how the onset of this instability can occur either before or after the fold with increasing valve lift.